JustinGOSSES/datajam_Mars_MajorElements/README.md

 Wanted to interactively view ratios of different oxides and view every sample but also view clusters within the whole.

 ## Used
-Used pandas and python using the python language and built in the Jupyter notebook
+Used pandas and plot.ly using the python language and built in the Jupyter notebook

 ![plot image](https://github.com/JustinGOSSES/datajam_Mars_MajorElements/blob/master/ScreenShot_Plot.png)
 image https://github.com/JustinGOSSES/datajam_Mars_MajorElements/blob/master/ScreenShot_Plot.png

+The pink bits on the image above are dragable and expandable "brushes".
+The samples "brushed" are colored but the ones that are not appear gray.
+This provides a way to see clusters within the whole, which is messy.